open-telemetry/semantic-conventions/docs/database/postgresql.md

 **[2]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

 **[3]:** `db.namespace` SHOULD be set to the combination of database and schema name following the `{database}.{schema}` pattern.

 The current schema may change during the lifetime of a connection, e.g. from executing `SET search_path TO myschema`.
 If the search path has multiple schemas, the first schema in the search path SHOULD be used.

 Instrumentation SHOULD set `db.namespace` using the schema provided at connection time if it is unable to capture the current schema without causing an additional query to be executed (e.g. `SELECT current_schema()`).

+If instrumentation is unable to capture the current schema without causing an additional query to be executed (e.g. `SELECT current_schema()`), then it is RECOMMENDED to set `db.namespace` using the schema provided at connection time instead of not capturing any schema for `db.namespace`.

 Instrumentation SHOULD document if `db.namespace` only reflects the schema name provided at connection time.

-Instrumentation MAY use the user name from the connection as the schema name.
+Instrumentation MAY use the user name from the connection as a stand-in for the schema name.

 Instrumentation SHOULD document if schema name only reflects the user name.

 For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[4]:** This SHOULD be the SQL command such as `SELECT`, `INSERT`, `UPDATE`, `CREATE`, `DROP`.